systopia/funding/docs/usage/usage-funding-admins.md

     * Internationale Jugendbegegnung
     * Sammelantrag Kurs

-!!! note "Changing Funding Case Types"
-    The funding case types are specific to the needs of *Arbeit und Leben*, the organization that funded the development of the funding extension.
-They will be different for other giving organizations.
-Currently, there exists no administration page to change the funding case types.
-They have to be changed directly in the code of the extension.
-Alternatively, you are welcome to fund the creation of an administration page.

 After creating the funding program, you will be redirected to a page that allows you to take further actions.
 It is recommended to [edit the funding program permissions](todo:add link) via **Actions > Edit permissions** before closing this page.
 Otherwise, you might not have enough permissions and not find the newly created funding program in the funding program overview.

 !!! question
     - What is the maximal recommended length of the abbreviation?
 In which situations is the abbreviation used?
     - What are start and end date in contrast to requests start / end date?
 Is there a typical order (`start < start_request < end_request < end`)?
-    - Are "Requests" and "Applications" identical?
-    - Can the Funding Case Types configured?

 ## Edit Funding Programs